scloud by Florian Salzmann

 Defender for Business covers most of the functionality of Defender for Endpoint (Plan 2).
-I have the comparison of the different versions here detained.
-The setup or onboarding and operation of Defender for Business can either be carried out identically to the Enterprise variant or with the simplified configuration.
-I would like to deal specifically with this simplified configuration in this article.
+I’ve put together a comparison of the different versions here.
+The setup / onboarding and operation of Defender for Business can either be done identically to the Enterprise variant, or with the simplified configuration.
+I want to cover this simplified configuration specifically in this post.

-info: The Defender for Business licenses should be available in all tenants with an active Microsoft 365 Business Premium license by the beginning of March.
+Info: The Defender for Business licenses are expected to be available in all tenants with an active Microsoft 365 Business Premium license from the beginning of March.

 Setup / Onboarding Defender for Business

-If the license has only been active for a short time, it may be that im Microsoft 365 Security Center the following message is also displayed under device inventory.
-In this case some patience is required (5-10min).
+If the license has only been active for a short time, it can happen that the Microsoft 365 Security Center still shows the message below under device inventory.
+In this case, a bit of patience is required (5-10min).

 Defender for Business - Hang on!

-As soon as all services are registered in the tenant, the setup can begin.
+As soon as all services in the tenant are registered, the setup can begin.

 Defender for Business - start setup

-In the first step we choose whether all MEM (Intune) registered devices should register automatically or if we want to create a manual policy.
-I prefer to cover all devices with one click here.
+In the first step we choose whether all MEM (Intune) enrolled devices should register automatically, or whether we want to create a manual policy instead.
+I prefer to cover all devices with one click right away.

-It is important that you have already actively enrolled three or more devices in MEM/Intune.
-Otherwise the automatic onboarding process will not work.
+It’s important that you already have three or more devices actively enrolled in MEM/Intune.
+Otherwise the automatic onboarding process won’t work.

 Defender for Business - Automatic onboarding process

-With the "Continue using MEM" option, all configurations are managed in the Endpoint Manager.
-Simplified administration provides a central location for analysis and policy on Defender.
+With the option “Continue using MEM” all configurations are managed in Endpoint Manager.
+The simplified management offers a central place for analysis and policies for Defender.

 Defender for Business - MDB simplified

-If there are already existing guidelines that could clash with those of the simplified configuration, they are listed.
-It is important that the guidelines do not overlap, otherwise conflicts and errors may arise.
+If there are already existing policies that could conflict with those of the simplified configuration, they are listed here.
+It’s important that the policies don’t overlap, otherwise conflicts and errors can occur.

 Defender for Business - default policies